carlislerainey/adv-methods/hw/hw1.md

 * Choose models to lead.
 * Simulate from lots of different distributions in R and look at lots of histograms.
 We'll do this by having students show us their version of the probability theory homework.
 * Compute the probability of specific, compound events (e.g., dice, coins, cards).
-* Discuss how to compute the probability of events from pdfs and pmfs.
 * Lay the foundation for maximum likelihood estimation.